virtual/hugo-static-satinflame/content/blog/shoreline-redesign.md

 categories: ["portfolio"]
 authors:
   - jeanine
 excerpt: "With user feedback from students, a comprehensive Identity Guideline, and a fresh web design, Shoreline Community College updated their website with new OU Campus templates and snippets."
-draft: true
 ---

 In January 2018, Shoreline unveiled an updated Identity Guideline which I implemented from the original PDF into an [interactive Identity Guidelines webpage](https://www.shoreline.edu/communications-marketing/identity-guidelines/).
+(As an reminder, it is a best practice—as [noted by Jakob Nielsen](https://www.nngroup.com/articles/pdf-unfit-for-human-consumption/)—to use HTML instead of PDF for online presentations.)
 In addition to structuring the content to be responsive regardless of device, I added hex codes to each color block and made them clickable so a user could easily copy the color codes to their clipboard.
 An interesting challenge developed in implementing similar functionality for the Outlook signature block.
 Unfortunately, browsers on Macs often failed to maintain the formatting of the text, so we decided to also add in an option to open it as Word's Rich Text Format (RTF) and copy the formatted text directly from Word into Outlook.
 <div class="figstack">
 <a data-fancybox="gallery" href="/img/posts/shoreline/identity1.png">
   {{< figure src="/img/posts/shoreline/identity1.png" title="Shoreline Community College Redesign Identity Guidelines" >}}